• Skip to primary navigation

 Can I make this recipe with chicken thighs?

-Should I marinate the chicken prior to cooking?
+Should I marinate the chicken before cooking?

 You don't have to, but it can make the chicken juicier.
 You can use the olive oil rub, plus a tablespoon of balsamic vinegar, as a marinade.